adamcarheden/html-form-tools/README.md

 	* ignoreAlt  (boolean) - Ignore keystrokes if alt is pressed.
 This is usually what you want to do.
 Default: true

 ### IntegerInput()

+Arguments are the same as ManagedInput, but validate is defined for you.
+Additionally Options may include:
+* commafy - Format by adding commas. (default: true)
+* MaxDigits - the maxium number of digits the user is allowed to type. (default: undefined/no limit)

 ### FloatInput()

+Arguments are the same as ManagedInput, but validate is defined for you.
+Additionally Options may include:
+* commafy - Format by adding commas. (default: true)
+* MaxMantissaDigits - The maximum number of digits the user is allowed to type to the left of the decimal point. (default: undefined/no limit)
+* MaxDecimalDigits - The maximum number of digits the user is allowed to type to the right of the decimal point. (default: undefined/no limit)

 ### DollarInput()
+Like FloatInput but formats by adding a dollar sign to the front.
+Arguments are the same as ManagedInput, but validate is defined for you.
+Additionally Options may include:
+* commafy - Format by adding commas. (default: true)
+* MaxMantissaDigits - The maximum number of digits the user is allowed to type to the left of the decimal point. (defualt: undefined/no limit)
+* MaxDecimalDigits - The maximum number of digits the user is allowed to type to the right of the decimal point. (default: 2)

+__Note: You may define the format/unformat callbacks even if you let IntegerInput, FloatInput or DollarInput commafy for you.
+Your callbacks will receive the value with commas added.__

 ## DataTrue Integration
 HTML Form Tools was written at the same time as [DataTrue](https://github.com/adamcarheden/data-true).
 They're independent, but work well together.
 Use HTML Form Tools to validate single fields and control input.
 Use DataTrue to validate data across multiple fields.